ArtMin96/filament-jet/README.md

 - [Arthur Minasyan](https://github.com/ArtMin96)
 - [All Contributors](../../contributors)

-This package was inspired by a package by [jeffgreco13](https://github.com/jeffgreco13) and [Laravel's jetstream](https://github.com/laravel/jetstream).
+This package was inspired by a package by [Laravel's jetstream](https://github.com/laravel/jetstream).

 ## License